get YourPretarinedNetwork and load pre-trained weights for it

 loss, top1, infer_time = validate(engine, val_loader, criterion)

-• engine is similar to the model and can be inferred on either GPU or TensorRT.
+and can be inferred on either GPU or TensorRT.- While the

 Pruning and Quantization